zzak00/nlp_with_transformers_visualizations/chapter3.md

 To gain a clear understanding of how it truly works, let's begin with the first component.
 ### Word Embeddings

 In Chapter 2, we learned that every word in our input sentence is tokenized, forming a tokens matrix of size (max_sentence_length, vocab_size).
-Next, we apply a pre-trained weighted matrix to the tokens matrix, transforming the tokenized text into vectors or token embeddings typically of 768 or 512 dimensions.
+Next, we apply a pre-trained weighted matrix to the tokens matrix, transforming the tokenized text into vectors or token embeddings typically of size 768 or 512.
 Each dimension in these embeddings represents a distinct feature of the word, such as its fruitness.

 The problem is that these new embedding vectors are completely invariant to the position of the word.
 Luckily, there is an easy trick to capture position information.
 Let's take a look.